jfilak/autorizator/README.md

 in a different field and you cannot change LDAP, you can instruct Autorizator to read the right field.

-The LDAP connector expects that the user role is stored in the field *employeeRole* but you can overwrite the default configuration via the property *role_field*.
+The LDAP connector expects that:

+- the user role is stored in the field *employeeRole* but you can overwrite the default configuration via the property *role_field*.

+- the user Authentication PIN is stored in the field *employeePIN* but you can overwrite the default configuration via the property *pin_field*.

 It is also possible to change encoding from UTF-8 to your desired encoding via the property *enconding*.

 **Example:**

-1. define a new objectClass with employeeRole
+1. define a new objectClass with employeeRole and employeePIN

 ```
 $ sudo ldapadd -Y EXTERNAL -H ldapi:/// <<_EOF
 dn: cn=employee,cn=schema,cn=config
 objectClass: olcSchemaConfig
 cn: employee
-olcAttributeTypes: {0}( 1.3.6.1.4.1.42.2.27.4.1.6 NAME 'employeeRole' DESC '
+olcAttributeTypes: ( 1.1.2.1.1 NAME 'employeeRole' DESC 'Employee role' E
+ QUALITY caseExactMatch SYNTAX 1.3.6.1.4.1.1466.115.121.1.15 SINGLE-VALUE )
+olcAttributeTypes: ( 1.1.2.1.2 NAME 'employeePIN' DESC 'Employee Authenti
- Employee role' EQUALITY caseExactMatch SYNTAX 1.3.6.1.4.1.1466.115.121.1.15
+ cation PIN' EQUALITY caseExactMatch SYNTAX 1.3.6.1.4.1.1466.115.121.1.15 SI
-  SINGLE-VALUE )
+ NGLE-VALUE )
-olcObjectClasses: {0}( 1.3.6.1.4.1.42.2.27.4.2.1 NAME 'employee' DESC 'Emplo
+olcObjectClasses: ( 1.1.2.2.1 NAME 'Employee' DESC 'Employee' SUP organiz
- yee' SUP organizationalPerson STRUCTURAL MUST ( cn $ employeeRole ) )
+ ationalPerson STRUCTURAL MUST ( cn $ employeeRole $ employeePIN ) )
 _EOF
 ```